taralli-labs/taralli-protocol/docs/taralli-design.md

 - [Bombetta specification](../contracts/docs/bombetta_spec.md)
 - [universalBombetta specification](../contracts/docs/universal_bombetta_spec.md)

-### --- Taralli Systems ---
+### --- Taralli Primitives ---

+Taralli primitives contains traits/types describing each supported system as well as types/utilities that are shared between the server and the clients.

+#### Systems

-Taralli systems is the crate that defines all "systems" known by the users of the taralli protocol by their respective IDs.
+All systems known by the users of the taralli protocol are organized by their respective IDs within the primitive crate's systems module.
 Requester clients and/or provider clients can use these types to verbosely describe the computational workload they are requesting/offering to willing buyers.
-Thus, allowing other parties looking at these data structures at runtime through the protocol's clients to assess their value in order to effectively/quickly check their correctness in place using compile time guarantees from the system types and minimize any runtime analysis that might be needed.
-Although, system specifications though the taralli systems crate are not necessarily a requirement for using the protocol it is very practical and highly advised to allow the bidding party (requesters & providers) some way, before they take risk by engaging in the auction to secure the request/offer, to have as close to 100% confidence as possible that what compute workload they are buying is what they are indeed trying to buy.
+Thus, allowing other parties looking at these data structures at runtime through the protocol's clients to assess their correctness/value.
+This in order to minimize any runtime analysis that might be needed by opposing parties.
+Although, system specifications through the primitives crate are not necessarily a requirement for using the protocol it is very practical and highly advised to allow the bidding party (requesters & providers) some way, before they take risk by engaging in an auction to secure the request/offer, to have as close to 100% confidence the request/offer represents what they are wlling to participate in.
+This goes for both requester as well as provider clients looking to buy/sell specific compute workloads.

-The process to add a new system into the taralli protocol systems crate is as simple as including the addition of the new rust module implementing the system's ProvingSystemInformation trait across a given struct which includes the desried inputs for the computational workload, the prover that validates the compute workload was performed correctly, and the verifier constraints for where/how the proof of computation will be verified in the resolution of the request/offer.
+The process to add a new system into the taralli protocol systems crate is to include the addition of the new rust module implementing the system's ProvingSystemInformation trait across a given struct which includes the desired inputs for the computational workload, the prover software that validates the compute workload was performed correctly, and the verifier constraints for where/how the proof of computation will be verified in the resolution of the request/offer onchain.

-NOTE: Right now only "requests" are supported by the protocol across various systems with plans to add support for "offers" as soon as possible.
-Reference the roadmap for more info.

-### --- Taralli Primitives ---

-Taralli primitives contains types & utilities that are shared between the server and the clients.
+#### Requests

 Taralli Primitive's type `Request` describes the exact structure of the request data that is submitted to the server's submit api endpoint by requester clients and broadcasted through the Server Side Events (SSE) streams to corresponding subscribers who are listening